 As at 28 August 2018, I was informed that the applicant has reduced the volume of earthworks proposed to comply with the Auckland Unitary Plan’s standards.
 The only consenting matter is now in relation to the NES, where the proposal involves soil disturbance that doesn’t comply with Clause 8(3) of the NES.
 This removes the possible grounds on which the Local Board can request notification.

 42-48 Ponsonby Road, Ponsonby

 LUC60323662.
 Application to demolish a Character Supporting building (Sawadee Thai Restaurant), alterations to a Character Defining Building, and the construction of a new building (approximately 20 metres maximum height) that wraps around the back of the sites.
 The new development will contain a mix of office, retail, and restaurant/bar activities.
-The Local Board did not have input into the notification of this consent.
+The Local Board requested public notification of this consent.